WHERE TO FIND US

 Welgevallen Experimental Farm

-Situated in Gqeberha (Port Elizabeth), this research unit comprises the Portfolio Manager for IPM, Prof. Sean Moore and Biosecurity Operations Coordinator, Mr. Wayne Kirkman, Research Entomologist, Dr. Tammy Marsberg, IPM Research Technician, Ms. Mellissa Peyper and cultivar evaluator assistant, Mr. Zongezile Zondi.
+Situated in Gqeberha (Port Elizabeth), this research unit comprises the Research Manager, Prof. Sean Moore and Biosecurity Operations Coordinator, Mr. Wayne Kirkman, Research Entomologist, Dr. Tammy Marsberg, IPM Research Technicians, Ms. Mellissa Peyper and Mr. Luke Cousins, IPM Technical assistant, Ms. Sinazo Nkomo.
 This personnel specialise not only in requirements for the Eastern Cape, but also in issues of national relevance.
-The National Extension Manager, Mr. Hannes Bester is based nearby in Jeffrey’s Bay and Citriculture technician, Ms. Johané Niemann is based in Kirkwood in Sundays River Valley.
+Also working out of Gqeberha are Area Extension Manager for the Eastern Cape, Mr. Andre Combrink and Postharvest Extension Officer for the south, Ms. Natasha Jackson.
+The National Extension Manager, Mr. Hannes Bester is based nearby in Jeffrey’s Bay.
+Citriculture Technician, Ms. Johané Niemann and Assistant Cultivar Evaluator, Mr. Siphuxolo Melamane, and Technical Assistant, Mr. Luvo Mfumbezi, are based in Kirkwood in Sundays River Valley.

 PHYSICAL